-A quick update: This week’s short and sweet “Monday’s Must-Reads” will be the last in this format.
-In September, I will be transitioning to a “Monthly Must-Reads” so I can focus on writing other types of blog posts in addition to sharing interesting articles and useful resources.
+A quick update: This week’s short and sweet “Monday’s Must-Reads” will be the last on this blog.
+Although I still plan on sharing interesting articles and useful resources, I hope to focus more on original content going forward.
 Please let me know if you have any feedback!

 This summer, the Archives Association of BC reviewed and updated their “AABC Archivist’s Toolkit,” a collection of online resources and publications on archival principles and their practical applications.
 The Toolkit includes resources for establishing and managing an archives, archival funding and outreach, and managing, preserving, and ensuring access to archival materials (including electronic and born-digital records). [via Arcan-l]